cnodell/markdown-links/README.md

 -----

 - plugin only works with files with the .mdl extension
-- for multi word links, justuse CamelCase or under_scores
+- for multi word links, just use CamelCase or under_scores
 - It is best to avoid using _ for emphasis and instead use *
 - When a new or existing page is opened it is immediatly saved
 - syntax/mardown-links.vim simply underlines links in addition to default